AdobeDocs/experience-manager-cloud-service.en/help/journey-headless/developer/go-live.md

 ## Objective {#objective}

-This document helps you understand the AEM headless publication pipeline and the performance considerations you need to be aware of before you go live with your application.
+This document helps you understand the AEM headless publication pipeline and the performance considerations you must be aware of before you go live with your application.

 * Secure and Scale your application before Launch
 * Monitor Performance and Debug Issues